-- Principal artifacts are XML schemas (each MPD contains an IEM), the purpose for which is to define and declare reusable data components for information exchanges or to define the exchanges themselves. - Each MPD requires a self-documenting catalog artifact (containing metadata and a listing of all its artifacts), which establishes its purpose, lineage, organization, etc. - Each MPD requires a change log. - Each MPD requires a Uniform Resource Identifier (URI) and a version number. - Each MPD must be packaged as a self-contained ZIP archive (in one form).
-Selfcontained simply means that an MPD has copies of (not just URLs or references to) all the schemas needed to validate instances it defines. - Each MPD may contain optional alternate representations for its IEM besides the required XML Schema (for example, a generic graph, a UML graph, XMI, database format, spreadsheet, etc.).
+- Principal artifacts are XML schemas (XSD), the purpose for which is to define and declare reusable data components for information exchanges or to define the exchanges themselves. - Each MPD requires a self-documenting mpd-catalog.xml artifact (containing metadata and a listing of all its artifacts), which establishes its purpose, lineage, organization, etc. - Each MPD requires a change log. - Each MPD requires a Uniform Resource Identifier (URI) and a version number. - Each MPD must be packaged as a self-contained ZIP archive (in one form).
+Self-contained simply means that an MPD has copies of (not just URLs or references to) all the schemas needed to validate instances it defines.

+• Each MPD may contain optional alternate representations besides XML Schema (for example, a generic graph, a UML graph, XMI, database format, spreadsheet, etc.).